Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/15_LEDpixel.rst

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 Code
 ================================================================

-C Code 15.2 Rainbow Light
+C Code Rainbow Light
 ----------------------------------------------------------------

 First, observe the project result, and then learn about the code in detail.

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 1. Use cd command to enter 15_2_RainbowLight directory of C code.